 Joining Kevin Brown and Stephen Ziobrowski on the panel will be Sara A. Wells and Travis L. Blais, both of Mintz, Levin, Cohn, Ferris, Glovsky and Popeo; Julie Hogan Rodgers of WilmerHale; and Sean T. Donovan, Day Pitney.

 The February 13 program will be made possible in part by a grant from the Federal Tax Institute Fund of the Boston Bar Foundation.
-The BBA's Trusts and Estates Section will sponsor.
+Both the BBA's Trusts and Estates Section will be sponsors.